 - Last, but least, euthanasia

-These military and law enforcement service dogs and their human partners DESERVE BETTER in return for their commitment and service to our country!
+These military and law enforcement working dogs and their human partners DESERVE BETTER in return for their service and commitment to our country!

 *Based on charitable contributions